First U.N. climate fund board meeting set for August 23

 However, the fund is an empty shell after last year's U.N. climate talks failed to make solid progress on sources of finance and the global economic crisis has left rich nations reluctant to commit cash, prompting fears the money may not emerge in time.

-The board's first meeting will be held in Geneva, Switzerland, and will start work on the board's organization and operations and the fund's first workplan.
+The board's first meeting will be held in Geneva, Switzerland, and will start work on the board's organisation and operations and the fund's first workplan.

 "We are ready and set to go for the first board meeting on August 23 to 25 in Geneva," Henning Wuester, senior manager at the fund's interim secretariat, told Reuters.

-"We hope to have at least one more meeting before Qatar," he added, referring to an additional board meeting which could take place after August but before a major U.N. climate conference in Doha starts on November 26.
+"We hope to have at least one more meeting before Qatar," he added, referring to an additional board meeting which could take place before a major U.N. climate conference in Doha starts on November 26.

+One of the key issues for the board this year will be selecting the fund's host country.
+Germany, Mexico, Namibia, Poland, the Republic of Korea and Switzerland have all made official requests to host the fund.

+A decision on which country will be the host will be presented to the Doha meeting at the end of the year, the interim secretariat said in a statement on Thursday.

 The secretariat finally received the last of those nominations on Wednesday, Wuester said.